Opened in 1840, Antoine's New Orleans restaurant is the oldest family-run restaurant in the United States.

 I hadn't asked for a specific table, so I was grateful to be seated by one of the front windows, allowing me to keep an eye on who was walking by during lunch.

 Overwhelming would be an excellent way to describe the menu at Antoine's.

 I already knew I wanted to try the Oysters Rockefeller, but that didn't mean the other appetizers like Antoine's Seafood Duo with shrimp remoulade and crabmeat ravigote didn't tempt me.

 Beyond the seafood, another of Antoine's signature appetizers is Pommes de Terre Soufflées (fried puffed potatoes).

 Gumbo and alligator bisque are listed among the soups; there are a few salads for those who prefer a light start.

 Entrees include a variety of meats, such as steak frittes, chateaubriand, bacon-wrapped medallions of lamb, and grilled pork porterhouse.

 Seafood options are no less luxurious and include fish almandine, filet of fish, and crab cakes.

 I'll touch on the many fabulous desserts further down.

-Oysters Rockefeller is prepared on the half-shell and topped with a green sauce made of mixed herbs and vegetables.
+The signature Oysters Rockefeller are prepared on the half-shell and topped with a green sauce of mixed herbs and vegetables.

 They're then broiled and presented with a side of lemon wedges.

 My waiter said the topping doesn't include spinach, but beyond that, the recipe remains a family secret.

-Every order of Oysters Rockefeller is numbered.
+Every order is numbered.
 Diners are given a souvenir postcard with the exact number of their order.

 I was number 4,085,292 to be served this dish, an experience I shared with former U.S. presidents, including Franklin D. Roosevelt, who dined at Antoine's in 1937.